saltyorg/docs/docs/saltbox/basics/basics.md

     UnionfsMedia <-->|"R/W (Metadata)"| Plex
 ```

-\* The remote mount is R/W for existing files but new files will be written to /mnt/local/Media
+\* The remote mount is R/W for existing files, but new files will be written to /mnt/local/Media

 ***